benwaeseperlman/KiCad-Converters/README.md

 #### LTspice .asy files

 - Since LTspice is not open source **.asy** files don't have an accessable discription of the file format so testing and examination was used to decipher it.
 As they are human readable text files this was very doable.
 The largest differences between them are:
   - In the **.asy** files each line contains only one piece of information.
-This means that when defining a pin the name, number and location/orientation/size are all on different lines.
+This means that when defining a symbol the name, number and location/orientation/size are all on different lines.
 In the KiCad **.lib** files this is not the case.
   - KiCad **.lib** files contain more than one symbol while **.asy** files contain only one.
 This means that when converting a single **.lib** file represents an entire folder of **.asy** files

 #### KiCad .lib files